PeterKrooni/filmkveld/README.md

 CLOUDINARY_URL=<Cloudinary url>
 ```

-The backend requires setting up a MongoDB Atlas cluster, an OMDB API key and a Cloudinary environment, however all of these are free to set up without needing to add credit cards to use the free tier service.
+To run this as your own website, the backend requires setting up a MongoDB Atlas cluster, an OMDB API key and a Cloudinary environment, however all of these are free to set up without needing to add credit cards to use the free tier service.